ChiaraSapo/exp-rob-assignment2/README.md

 ```

 # System limitations and possible technical improvements
-The robot is very slow.
+The robot is very slow and so is the function to look for the ball in the normal state.
+This means that sometimes, even though the ball is not in front of the dog, the robot doens't see it immediatley and continues moving randomly.

 # Author
 Name: Chiara Saporetti